fastify/fastify/docs/TypeScript.md

     curl localhost:8080/auth?username=admin&password=Password123!
     ```
     And it should return back `logged in!`
+6. But wait theres more!
+The generic interfaces are also available inside route level hook methods.
+Modify the previous route by adding a `preValidation` hook:
+    ```typescript
+    server.get<{
+      Querystring: IQuerystring,
+      Headers: IHeaders
+    }>('/auth', {
+      preValidation: (request, reply) => {
+        const { username, password } = request.query
+        done(username !== 'admin' ? new Error('Must be admin') : undefined) // only validate `admin` account
+      }
+    }, async (request, reply) => {
+      const customerHeader = request.headers['H-Custom']
+      // do something with request data
+      return `logged in!`
+    })
+    ```
+7. Build and run and query with the `username` query string option set to anything other than `admin`.
+The API should now return a HTTP 500 error `{"statusCode":500,"error":"Internal Server Error","message":"Must be admin"}`

 🎉 Good work, now you can define interfaces for each route and have strictly typed request and reply instances.
-Other parts of the system rely on similar generic properties.
-The next example will demonstrate how to define hooks and middleware with TypeScript.
+Other parts of the Fastify type system rely on generic properties.
+Make sure to reference the detailed type system documentation below to learn more about what is available.

-### Hooks & Middleware

 ### Plugins